jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 ## How to enable these features

-In order to use the `TokenRequest` API and service account token volume projection a few flags need to be added to your `kube-apiserver` manifest, seen below.
+In order to use the TokenRequest API and service account token volume projection a few flags need to be added to your `kube-apiserver` manifest, seen below.
+If you are adding this to an existing cluster, in most installations this file will be found at /etc/kubernetes/manifests/kube-apiserver.yaml

 ``` yaml
 - --service-account-signing-key-file=/etc/kubernetes/pki/sa.key